Fairfax High School (Fairfax, Virginia): Marching Lions

-The new band director was welcomed to Fairfax Band in the year of 2011-2012.
+The new band director was welcomed to Fairfax Band in the 2011–2012 school year.
 The Fairfax Marching Rebels won first place in all competitions, including the Esprit de Corps award issued by the United States Navy, awarded to the band with the most professionalism and patriotism.
 In the 2012 season, the band went to numerous competitions and won 1st place in almost all they performed in.
-The show, "Metamorphosis", was performed at James Madison University Parade of Champions and won them 1st place with a score of over 90 points.
-Also, the Fairfax Marching Band went to two Bands of America competitions and respectively won 4th and 6th place in the finals round of the competitions.
-Furthermore, they have won the VBODA state marching festival with a superior rating and straight 1s from all the judges.
+The show, "Metamorphosis", was performed at James Madison University Parade of Champions, and won 1st place with a score of over 90 points.
+The Fairfax Marching Band went to two Bands of America competitions and respectively won 4th and 6th place in the finals round of the competitions.
+They have won the VBODA state marching festival with a superior rating and straight 1s from all the judges.

-As of the fall of 2022, a new band director was welcomed to the Fairfax Band Program, Mr. Noah Freeman.
+As of the fall of 2022, a new band director was welcomed to the Fairfax Band Program, Noah Freeman.
 In 2022, the Marching Pride performed their halftime show "Waves" at James Madison University's Parade of Champions, earning first place in Class 5A.
 In 2023, the Fairfax High School Marching Band changed its name from the Marching Pride to the Marching Lions.
 They performed their halftime show "Witches Heart" and placed 1st in group 3A at the VMBC State Championships at Liberty University.
-Later that night, they placed 12th in their finals performance.
-In 2024, the Marching Lions' halftime was "The Myth of Sisyphus".
+They placed 12th in their finals performance.
+In 2024, the Marching Lions' halftime show was "The Myth of Sisyphus".
 They attended the VMBC State Championship and scored 4th in group 5 with a score of 91.550.
 They went on to perform at finals and placed 11th overall.
 In 2025, the Marching Lions performed "Liquid Gold".
 They attended the Bands of America Mid-Atlantic Regional Championship at The University of Delaware.
 They earned 6th place overall in their prelims run, then qualified for finals and won 7th place overall.